yoonjonglyu/custom-swipe/packages/react-custom-swipe/README.md

-# react-simple-swipe
+# react-custom-swipe

-react-simple-swipe is light and simple custom React library.
+react-custom-swipe is light and simple custom React library.
 Basic Swipe and Infinite Scroll Swipe are provided as components and custom hook.
 [demo](https://yoonjonglyu.github.io/react-custom-swipe/)